-We designed and installed the residential glass lift in an external white structure in the the client's back garden - the lift was fitted to the outside wall with doors from the lounge on the ground floor to the landing on the first floor.
+We designed and installed the lift in an external white structure in the the client's back garden - the lift was fitted to the outside wall with doors from the lounge on the ground floor and directly into one of the bedrooms on the first floor.
 The lift's interior measures 1000mm x 1200mm giving surplus room for the client to use the lift in their wheelchair.
+The lift's walls were finished in white with a half height mirror to the rear of the cabin to offer a spacious feel.
+We worked with the architect and builder to redesign the soffit and roof join between the lift and the house as the lift structure is slightly taller than the soffit.
 The lift has a total travel of 3300mm across the two floors with entry to the lift only on one side and a safe working load of up to 400kg.
 The lift was finished with opaque glass to add privacy from the neighbouring houses.

 Location: West Sussex